Amsterdam Travel Guide

 Best Time to visit Amsterdam

-There’s no bad time to visit Amsterdam, but there are two popular seasons.
-Tulip time, when tulip bulbs flourish, that runs from mid March to early May and summer, when everybody goes outdoors, filling up the parks, canals and cafes to enjoy the sunshine.
+Best time to visit Amsterdam is from mid March to early May, when tulip bulbs flourish, and during the summer, when everybody goes outdoors, filling up the parks, canals and cafes to enjoy the sunshine.
 Plus, during the summer there is a variety of cultural events and festivals.

 Accommodation in Amsterdam